Warning! Your browser is extremely outdated and not web standards compliant.

 School Counseling Certificate

-Completely Online!
-Grand View now offers a 27-credit graduate certificate program in school counseling.
-This program allows students who have completed other graduate programs in counseling-related areas, such as clinical mental health counselor or marriage and family counseling to complete the Iowa educational requirements for school counseling.
-The Department of Counselor Education Programs is committed to building an inclusive, supportive place for you to do the best and most rewarding work of your career.
-Each new student is an opportunity to bring a different perspective, and we are always eager to diversify our program and the counseling profession.
-We strongly encourage candidates of all different backgrounds and identities to apply.
+Grand View University now offers a dynamic 27-credit graduate certificate program in school counseling.
+This flexible program is designed for individuals who have completed other graduate programs in counseling-related areas, such as clinical mental health counseling or marriage and family counseling and wish to meet the Iowa educational requirements for school counseling.

 View Course Requirements